Reducing Single-Use Plastic Bags

 Even though the B.C.
 Court of Appeal ruled in favour of the plastics industry and struck down the City’s Bylaw, we can stay on the right track and keep using our reusable bags!

 With the support of the community and the commitment of our businesses, we have kept 17 million plastic bags out of the community, village centres, parks and beaches – bags that otherwise would end up as litter or take up space in the landfill.

-What does the Court ruling mean for businesses?
+What does the recent Court ruling mean for businesses?